cody-p2p/Logix/DATA.md

 2. Numbers might be simpler compiler logic.
 Will see down the road.

 3. generate logix matrix of encoding mechanics.
-A secret language.
+A secret language perhaps ?

 4. langauge can be abstracted through number system and thus a new form of... expression can be seen in the DATA.